CDAT/cdms/docs/source/manual/cdms_2.rst

 1000.0 to 100.0 inclusive, setting x to the result.’
 Selectors are generally used to represent regions of space and time.

-The form for using a selector is
+The form for using a selector is:

 ::